Gunmen ambush police convoy near Mexico City, killing 13 | Law-Order

 There was no immediate indication as to what gang or cartel the gunmen might have belonged to.
 Several operate in the area around Coatepec Harinas, where the attack occurred.
 The town is near a hot springs resort known as Ixtapan de la Sal, which is popular among Mexico City residents as a weekend getaway.
 But it also relatively close to cities like Taxco, where authorities have reported activities by the Guerreros Unidos gang apparently allied with the Jalisco cartel and by the Arcelia gang, dominated by the Familia Michoacán crime organization.

-The attack appears to present a challenge for President Andrés Manuel López Obrador, who has pursued a strategy of not directly confronting drug cartels in an effort to avoid violence.
+The attack appears to present a challenge for President Andrés Manuel López Obrador, who has pursued a strategy of not directly confronting drug cartels to avoid violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)